Skip to main content

 Max also dreams of being able to play football at a higher level, maybe even at a college or in the pros.
 He also hopes to make it to the Paralympics someday.

-Catheters as Part of Daily Life
+Catheterization As Part of Daily Life with Spina Bifida

 Many children and adults living with Spina Bifida have to eventually learn to self-catheterize.
 When it comes to having to use catheters, Max doesn’t shrink from the challenge.